AkhilBh97/Project-1/README.md

 # Project-1
-Project 1 for Revature training curriculum
+Project 1 for the Revature training curriculum